PersonaFlow/agentstack/README.md

 - `thread_id`: This is an optional parameter and can be used to tie the query to an existing conversation id for logging purposes.
 - `enable_rerank`: Whether or not to rerank the query results.
 Currently requires a cohere api key if true (local reranking is not yet implemented).

+# Troubleshooting
+Q. When I try to run `docker-compose up` I get the error: "configs.qdrant_config Additional property content is not allowed"
+A. Proving the inline content in the configs top-level element requires Docker Compose v2.23.1 or above.
+This functionality is supported starting Docker Engine v25.0.0 and Docker Desktop v4.26.0 onwards.

 # Contributing

 Contributions are welcome!
 If you have a feature request, bug report, or a pull request, please feel free to open an issue or submit a PR.